stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 <a class="anchor" name="integration-google"></a>
 ## Integrating with Google

 Stormpath supports accessing accounts from a number of different locations including Google.
-Google uses OAuth 2.0 protocol for authentication / authorization and Stormpath can leverage their authorization codea (or access tokens) to return an `Account` for a given code.
+Google uses OAuth 2.0 protocol for authentication / authorization and Stormpath can leverage their authorization codes (or access tokens) to return an `Account` for a given code.

 The steps to enable this functionality into your application include: